MicrosoftDocs/PowerShell-Docs/reference/7.1/PSReadLine/About/about_PSReadLine.md

 ### ViNextGlob

-Moves to the next word, using only white space as a word delimiter.
+Moves to the next word, using only whitespace as a word delimiter.

 - Vi command mode: `<W>`